-Georgia is the only state in the United States that has more than 1,000 traffic courts for different offenses, including those that rule on super speeder law.
-While no single law firm can handle cases at all the locations, you should look for a professional attorney who is familiar with the traffic court where your case will be taking place.
+Georgia is the only state in the United States with more than 1,000 traffic courts for offenses, including those that rule on super speeder law.
+While no single law firm can handle cases at all locations, you should look for a professional attorney who is familiar with the traffic court where your lawsuit will be taking place.

-Georgia state drivers may wonder what the cost of a speeding ticket is in their state.
-If you are charged in a misdemeanor criminal case, you can expect to pay up to $1,000 and face additional charges of several hundreds of dollars.
+Georgia state drivers may wonder what the cost of a speeding ticket is.
+If you are charged in a misdemeanor criminal case, you can expect to pay up to $1,000 and face additional charges of several hundred dollars.

-One concept that seems to confuse a driver convicted of speeding which is facing the super speeder violation is that the fines they must pay do not count toward the surcharge.
-This tax they must pay will be added to their total cost after their case is closed.
+One concept that seems to confuse a driver convicted of speeding facing the super speeder violation is that the fines they must pay do not count toward the surcharge.
+This tax will be added to their total cost after closing their case.
 Namely, the super speeder fee is a tax.

-When a driver convicted of speeding occurs, their car insurance premiums are boosted, which is more favorable than a Georgia speeding ticket for going over the speed limit and saving thousands on insurance.
-Also, you should never miss your court date, as that could result in your license being suspended.
+When a driver is convicted of speeding, their car insurance premiums are boosted, which is more favorable than a Georgia speeding ticket for exceeding the speed limit and saving thousands on insurance.
+Also, you should never miss your court date, which could result in your license being suspended.

 You will have to pay the fines within 120 days.
-You will also be required to pay $200 extra to the Georgia Department of Driver Services.
-Failure to pay will result in a suspension that will require a $50 reinstatement fee since your driving privileges will have been taken away.
+You must also pay $200 extra to the Georgia Department of Driver Services.
+Failure to pay will result in a suspension requiring a $50 reinstatement fee since your driving privileges will have been taken away.
 You may pay by check or money order by mailing P.O.
 Box 80447 Conyers, GA.

 Georgia drivers’ licenses are regulated by the Department of Driver Services, which also works with the B.M.V., D.M.V., and D.P.S. across the U.S. for out-of-state drivers who receive tickets in Georgia.
-The tax money for tickets goes to the state of Georgia, not the local Court.
+The ticket tax money goes to the state of Georgia, not the local Court.